crazy-max/nodejs-portable/README.md

 Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).

+## :warning: Abandoned project

+This project is not maintained anymore and is abandoned.
+Feel free to fork and make your own changes if needed.

+Thanks to everyone for their valuable feedback and contributions.

 ## About

 A single EXE written in [Go](https://golang.org/) to make [Node.js](http://nodejs.org/) portable on Windows systems.<br />